Teaching & Learning Department

-The Curriculum and Instruction department at UW Oshkosh prepares undergraduate and graduate students to become skillful practitioners, reflective professionals and change agents in their schools and communities.
+The Teaching and Learning department at UW Oshkosh prepares undergraduate and graduate students to become skillful practitioners, reflective professionals and change agents in their schools and communities.

 Preservice and inservice teachers become knowledgeable in culture, subject matter, learning theories and diversity, as well as skillful in creating curriculum and using different pedagogical strategies to foster learning among all students.